Low Carb Cloud Bread with Greek Yogurt

 • Before you begin, preheat your oven to 300 degrees.
 I use a silpat baking mat on top of my cookie sheet, but parchment paper works too.

-• First, separate egg yolks from the egg whites.
+• First, separate the egg yolks from the egg whites.
 I like to put my egg whites into a larger bowl than the egg yolks.
 3 eggs

 • Using an electric hand mixer, mix together egg yolks (yolks only) and Greek yogurt until blended smooth.
 I'd almost say over blend these, try to get rid of as many lumps as you can.
 3 tablespoons Greek Yogurt